 There are lots of things wrong with that.
 Among them, hell is really not the point.
 That God can destroy both body and soul in hell testifies to His greatness, but Jesus is not telling this to unbelievers; He is telling this to His own disciples to give them courage in the day when they will be tested.
 To paraphrase, He is saying, “Do not be afraid of them, they can do nothing.
 God is the one that all men should fear.”
 What I wish to discuss here, however, is this: just because something is impossible in our fallen human nature does not mean that God has not commanded it.
 Just because we cannot attain to something apart from the help of God’s Spirit does not mean that He has not destined us to it.
 Humans were never made only for that which they could achieve, for purely human ends or glory.
 Even Adam and Eve were made for that which they, in themselves, could never be, but to which God would raise them; they were made to eat of the tree of life.
 We were made to be saints; we are indwelt by the Holy Spirit Himself, the Spirit by which we cry “Abba!
 Father!” the Spirit of glory, the Spirit not of fear but of the power and mind of God.

 It is true that some forms of fear are not sinful.
 There is nothing sinful about the rush of adrenaline, the racing of the heart, the heightened awareness and strength, which we experience when we perceive ourselves or someone we care about to be in danger.
 At times, this may even flow over into the emotions without being sin.
 However, I wish to stress that, though humanly impossible, the complete conquest of fear is possible with God.
 Many have accepted sufferings and death with no fear at all of any sort, but with great joy and peace.
 God often takes away all signs of fear, protecting His beloved ones in all their senses with the joy and peace of His Holy Spirit.
-However, I do wish to note that He does not always do this; sometimes, He gives a different gift and a different glory, joy and peace in the midst of the suffering of fear; always, He desires that His children should look to Him and not be afraid.
+However, I do wish to note that He does not always do this in the same way; sometimes, He gives a different gift and a different glory, joy and peace in the midst of the suffering of fear; always, He desires that His children should look to Him and not be afraid.

 I think the main sense of what Jesus said to His disciples, “Do not be afraid of those who can kill the body and after that can do no more; rather, fear Him who, after He has killed, can cast both body and soul into hell,” is much the same as this verse from Isaiah: “Who are you that you fear mortal man, the sons of man who are like grass, that you forget YHWH, your Maker?”
 (By the way, can you believe I used to think, “Umm, sure, after they kill you they can do no more, but they can torture you first!”)
 In other words, as much as some people think that fear is only a minor sin, it is an insult of great proportions to God.
 In order to fear, one must take one’s eyes off of God and put them on oneself and that which one fears.
 This is a form of idolatry.
 The verse from Isaiah says it perfectly: “Who are you that you fear?”
 In other words, what are you that you dare to fear?
 What are you that you dare to fix your gaze on anyone but your Savior?
 There is another passage in Isaiah (I think, there might also be some in Jeremiah) where YHWH, the I AM WHO AM, challenges the false gods, the illusions of the people, or is it that He calls on the people to challenge them, saying, “Do good or evil, that we may fear you!”
 In order to fear, we must first take our eyes off God, our Almighty One, our Savior and strong Deliverer, the Rock of our Salvation.
 As long as we are worshiping God – which is what our entire lives are supposed to be: “In view of God’s mercies, I urge you, brethren, to present your bodies as living sacrifices, holy and acceptable to God, this is your reasonable act of worship,” – we cannot look at anything else long enough to fear it.
 Fear is first giving to something other than God the attention that belongs to God, and then attributing to it the power and control, the significance, that belongs to God – which is idolatry.
 What is more unholy than disbelieving God, than making His promises out to be lies?
 “I, even I, am He who comforts you.”
 “Do not fear, you worm Jacob, for I will uphold you.”